 During a winter stay in Dallas, Texas Albert Schippel died on 22 January 1935 and was 72 years of age.
 He leaves behind a legacy of his work which can still be viewed and enjoyed.

+Oleander Saloon (1901).
 The Oleander Saloon is Located at 701 N. Riverfront Drive (701 N. Front at the time of it's construction).
 The building was designed by the architectural firm of Pass & Schippel and shortly afterwards Albert Schippel started up his own firm.
+Originally the second story of the structure was used for living quarters but have since been renovated as the What's Up bar. |

 In the late 1800's a dwelling or boarding house stood on the site of 703 N Front and extended into 701.
 When the Oleander was built part of the dwelling was removed and by the late teens to early twenties the entire house was demolished.
-Legend has it that the name Oleander came about because of oleander trees that were growing in the windows.
+Legend has it that the name Oleander came about because of oleander trees that were growing in the windows. |

-Oleander Saloon.
+Detailed Design Oleander Saloon. |

 This was one of the first buildings designed by Albert Schippel after the firm of Pass & Schippel was dissolved.
 The building is located on the southeast corner of North Broad and Washington Streets.